nope800/pokemon-showdown/sim/SIM-PROTOCOL.md

   `, F` if it's female, `, shiny` if it's shiny.
   In Gen 9, `, tera:TYPE` will be appended if the Pokemon has Terastallized.

-So, for instance, `Deoxys-Speed` is a level 100 non-shiny genderless Deoxys (Speed forme). `Sawsbuck, L50, F, shiny` is a level 50 shiny female Sawsbuck (Spring form).
+So, for instance, `Deoxys-Horniness` is a level 100 non-shiny genderless Deoxys (Horniness forme). `Sawsbuck, L50, F, shiny` is a level 50 shiny female Sawsbuck (Spring form).

 In Team Preview, `DETAILS` will not include information not available in